 I know, I know.
 At this point, someone needs to make a guide to gift guides.
-The next two weeks will see you flooded with them in such volume that finding the right gift guide because even more difficult that finding the right gift.
-So you will just have to trust me when I egotistically say that if you are planning to by booze for someone, my guide on Alcohol Professor can help you out.
-Many spirits, many price ranges, and you know I don’t go in for that “this gift is for men!
-Here’s some Skinny Girl Margarita for you ladies” balderdash.
+The next two weeks will see you flooded with them in such volume that finding the right gift guide because even more difficult that … Continue reading Alcohol Professor: Booze Gift Guide

 On Alcohol Professor, it’s a celebration of the 10th anniversary of one of my favorite scotches.
-Monster of the Moors takes us on a journey through every version of Compass Box Peat Monster, from its genesis as a special request for a single liquor store to its position now as the flagship whiskey of the small but much respected Compass Box.
+Monster of the Moors takes us on a journey through every version of Compass Box Peat Monster, from its genesis as a special request … Continue reading Alcohol Professor: Monster of the Moors

 Over on Alcohol Professor, I’m listening to The Crystals and writing in This IS Your Grandfather’s Whisky about the birth of the commercial single malt scotch category.
-It happened in 1963, and t celebrate the fact, Glenfiddich has produced a new bottle, The Original, and threw a party to commemorate its North American launch.
+It happened in 1963, and t celebrate the fact, Glenfiddich has produced a … Continue reading Alcohol Professor: This IS Your Grandfather’s Whisky

 In another Frolic Afield over at Alcohol Professor, I take a look at the growing trend of “single grain” whisky.
-With the Grain explains what single grain whisky is and how it’s different from single malt, then looks at some of the brands whisky distillers are pushing onto the market in their ever more aggressive attempts to steer people away from single malt whisky with an age statement.
+With the Grain explains what single grain whisky is and how it’s different from single malt, then looks at some … Continue reading Alcohol Professor: With the Grain

 It was a good plan for as long as it was working.
 You’d managed to sneak into the sprawling underground lair disguised as a member of an exotic dance troupe hired to entertain the madman’s private army.
 The dance number was opulent, and you managed to maneuver yourself close to your target while still maintaining the beat on your tabla.
 But then his right hand man remembered you from a grainy photo handed over by a traitor somewhere in the ranks of Interpol.
 Suddenly you find yourself tied down in front of the villain in his egg-shaped plastic chair.
 He’s going to kill you.
 An alligator pit perhaps, or some sort of slow moving laser so he can savor your demise.
 But first, he will do two things: explain his entire nefarious scheme for world domination, and offer you a last drink.
 That drink will almost certainly be a blended scotch whisky.